 Dverghamrar (“Dwarf Cliffs”)

-Dverghamrar (“Dwarf Cliffs”) is an area of hexagonal basalt columns found in South Iceland, approximately 6 miles (10 km) east of Kirkjubaejarklaustur.
+Dverghamrar (“Dwarf Cliffs”) is an area of hexagonal basalt columns found in South Iceland, approximately 6 miles (10 kilometers) east of Kirkjubaejarklaustur.
 Dverghamrar is a protected national monument.

 Charming Towns to Visit on the South Coast

 The South Coast of Iceland is dotted with charming towns that provide a window into the region’s rich culture and history.
-These welcoming stops are ideal for taking a break from the road, savoring delicious local cuisine, relaxing in geothermal pools, or discovering cozy accommodations.
+These welcoming stops are ideal for taking a break from the road.
+At these stops, you can enjoy delicious local cuisine, relax in geothermal pools, or discover cozy accommodations to spend the night.

 Here are some must-visit towns to explore along the South Coast: